wp-plugins/refer-a-friend-program-for-woocommerce/readme.txt

 Improve conversion rate by 25% by providing paying customers with coupons for their next purchases in return for driving their friends to your store.

 We offer 14 days of free trial, without asking for a credit card (affordable monthly fee starts at $9.99).

-You'll see the boost in sales and leads in the first few days of using this plugin.
+You will also be asked to open a Free StoreYa account.
+We're positive that you'll see the boost in sales and leads in the first few days of using this plugin.

 To learn more about StoreYa and how it works visit [our website](http://www.storeya.com/public/referafriend).